Orelsan: Printemps de Bourges

 In 2009, controversy erupted when some of Orelsan's earliest work was deemed by certain media to include violent and misogynist lyrics, specifically in "Saint-Valentin" and "Sale pute" (the latter is French for "Dirty whore").
 Neither song appeared on his debut album Perdu d'avance, but were available online.
 Many blog campaigns followed, demanding that he’d be banned from appearing at a scheduled gig at the Printemps de Bourges festival.
 The campaign took a political turn with both the French Communist Party (PCF) and the French Socialist Party (PS) supporting the campaign.
 The Socialist Party claimed in a communiqué that the song included "a scandalous, odious text that incited violence directly".
 It also supported the campaign to remove Orelsan from Printemps de Bourges.
 French Secretary of State for Solidarity Valérie Létard considered "Sale pute" sexist and violent and demanded that websites remove the video from their sites.
 She also offered help to groups that wanted to file a lawsuit based on Article 24 of the law on freedom of the press, that forbids incitement to commit crimes.

-Orelsan was taken aback by the controversy, explaining about the song which had existed for 2 years, in an interview with Planète Rap Mag: "In this song, I try to show how an impulsive drive can turn someone into a monster.
+Orelsan was taken aback by the controversy.
+In an interview with Planète Rap Mag: "In this song, I try to show how an impulsive drive can turn someone into a monster.
 I shot a clip where I am wearing a suit and tie and am drinking alcohol, to show that this is a fiction.
-In any case, I do apologize for the violence.
-The attitude of this character disgusts me, but I feel I am artistically representing the incident as hatred exactly as a film like A Clockwork Orange does. [...]
+In no way do I condone domestic violence.
+The attitude of this character disgusts me, but I feel I am artistically representing the hatred exactly as a film like A Clockwork Orange does. [...]
 In the storyline, I have actually been deceived by my girlfriend, and I wanted to describe the impulse of rage that you can have in such times.
-This is not a misogynist text on the contrary."
-He added: "I admit that these lyrics [can] shock" and he apologized about it mentioning that he had not performed the song live for several months and it didn’t appear on his album Perdu d'avance.
-He added: "[However] whatever I said, I will always be less violent than the series broadcast on TF1, where a guy gets hit every five minutes for no reason."
+This is not a misogynist text on the contrary".
+He added: "I admit that these lyrics can shock" and he apologized about it, mentioning that he had not performed the song live for several months and it didn’t appear on his album Perdu d'avance.
+He added: "[However] whatever I said, I will always be less violent than the series broadcast on TF1, where a guy gets hit every five minutes for no reason".